MoneySavingExpert.com homepage

 Reward cards FAQs

 Yes.
-Credit cards come with Section 75 protection – if you buy something costing £100–£30,000 and it goes wrong (eg, retailer goes bust), the card firm is jointly liable.
+Credit cards come with Section 75 protection – if you buy something costing between £100 and £30,000 and something goes wrong (for instance, the retailer goes bust), the card firm is jointly liable.
 Debit and prepaid cards don’t have this.
-Note: only the main cardholder’s purchases are covered, and paying via PayPal usually cancels this protection.
-Read the full guides to using PayPal to pay on a credit card.

 Credit card providers don't make money from interest alone.
 Every time you pay by card, the retailer pays a small fee to the card company – this often funds cashback.
 Amex charges retailers more than Visa or Mastercard, which is why some shops don’t accept it.